 There’s a lot to consider as you prepare your apartment or condo balcony for your cat to enjoy.
 Here are a few more tips to keep your cat safe.

-Keep tall furniture away from the railing
+• Keep tall furniture away from the railing

 Whether it’s a bird flying overhead, another cat on another balcony, or just on a whim – there are a thousand and one reasons your cat might attempt to escape from your balcony.
 (Without 100% thinking things like height and gravity through.)
+So whether you’ve been able to cat-proof your balcony or not – it always makes sense to plan ahead for an emergency.

 Set Up A Virtual Fence

-What if I can’t cat proof my balcony – can I still bring my cat outside?
+What if I can’t cat proof my balcony?
+Can I still bring my cat outside?

 If your HOA or rental agreement does not allow you to modify your apartment or condo balcony in any way (or you are not the DIY type), don’t give up.
 There are still options for getting your kitty outside onto the balcony.